andela-Taiwo/News-App/README.md

 - run npm install to install the dependencies.
 - If you don't have NodeJS already installed go [here](https://nodejs.org/en/) and install it.
 - Navigate into the cloned project directory.
-- Install all project dependencies by running "npm install".
+- Install all project dependencies by running "npm install.
 - Type npm start
 - Click [here](http://localhost:3000) to launch the app locally
 - Login with your google account